ramsey/http-range/README.md

 ## Examples

-ramsey/http-range is designed to be used with [PSR-7][] `RequestInterface` and `ResponseInterface` objects.
-Assuming that `$request` and `$response` in the following example conform to these interfaces, the following example shows how to use this library to parse an HTTP `Range` header.
+ramsey/http-range is designed to be used with [PSR-7][] `RequestInterface` objects.
+Assuming that `$request` in the following example conforms to this interface, the following example shows how to use this library to parse an HTTP `Range` header.

 The following HTTP request uses a `Range` header to request the first 500 bytes of the resource at `/image/1234`.